-A marketing executive who spent five years at one of the largest dental support organizations (DSOs), shares some insights about marketing to patients in the modern digital age.
+A chief marketing officer, who has led two of the country’s largest DSOs’ marketing departments, shares some insights about marketing to patients in the modern digital age.

 Let’s face it, marketing hasn’t just changed.
 It’s seen a radical, massive shift.
 Technologies, from Artificial Intelligence (AI) and machine learning, to mobile messaging and live content, have reshaped how people connect, shop and make decisions as both consumers and patients.
 The amount and rate of change has more and more CEOs and board rooms concerned with the ability of the marketing organization and CMOs to keep pace.